Defamation & Reputation Management

 What is the Right To Be Forgotten?

-The right to be forgotten is a very powerful tool for individuals wishing to block search results from internet search engines, which are unfavourable to them.
+The right to be forgotten is a very powerful tool for individuals who want to manage and tidy up their online profiles, by blocking unwanted and unfavourable search results from internet search engines.
 These type of applications can be used in numerous circumstances, for example:

 - where claims for defamation are no longer available because they are out of time;